discover

 LBSCR A1X class No 72 "Fenchurch"

-Current Condition: Under Overhaul
+Current Condition: Operational

 SECR P class No 27 "Primrose"

-From the 24th April 1915 until 30th October 1916, No.27 together with No.753 were engaged in military work being shipped across the Channel for war service at Boulogne.
+Built at Ashford Works & out-shopped in February 1910 No.27 was initially allocated to the Isle of Sheppey Light Railway as a comparison to the former LBSCR Terrier Waddon currently at work there.
+With the outbreak of the 1st World War, No.27 and Sister No.753 were engaged in military work being shipped across the Channel for war service at Boulogne.
 Whilst there she was painted olive green and re-numbered as ROD No.5027.
 Post war No.27 found her calling working the docks at Dover becoming No.1027 during the Southern Railway era & finally No.31027 under BR.

 No.27 arrived at the Bluebell in 1961, the Railway’s third engine, and for two years carried the name “Primrose”.
 In 1963 she was repainted into full SECR passenger livery and was a mainstay of the Bluebell’s operational fleet for much of that decade into the early 1970s.

-Current Condition: Under Overhaul
+Current Condition: under restoration

 SECR P class No 323 "Bluebell"

-SECR No 178 "Pioneer II" / "Nettle"
+SECR No 178 "Pioneer II"